Where can I find water in my motorhome?

 And technology has made it possible to do away with a few tricky maneuvers and other time-wasters by offering some very useful smartphone applications.
 Among the best-known are Maps.me and Freetaps.

-• The first one, Maps.me is an alternative to Google Maps, one of whose distinctive features is that it works offline, which is always useful when you're off the beaten track and have lost the network.
+- The first one, Maps.me is an alternative to Google Maps, one of whose distinctive features is that it works offline, which is always useful when you're off the beaten track and lose the network.
 Above all, it offers maps showing water points of every possible kind around you!

 With these two applications, water treatmentequipment such as a water filter and a little common sense, supplying your van with drinking water should never be a problem.